 Managing your send frequency will make sure you are only communicating when they want you to.
 Combining these two factors will give you great conversions and a high return on investment.

 The biggest challenge to overcome in digital marketing is catering to multiple positions in the purchase journey.
-At any given time, different clients need different motivation to convert.
+At any given time, different clients need different motivations to convert.
 Your marketing message needs to resonate with that stage to get them to the next level.

 With most digital marketing tools, it can be difficult to differentiate enough to cover all the bases.
-The first challenge when it comes to calls-to-action is most digital marketing tools allow a few at the most, if not just one.
+The first challenge when it comes to calls-to-action is most digital marketing tools allow a few at the most if not just one.

 Email marketing is different in that regard.
 With clever enough copy, you can encourage your audience to take many possible actions.
 All within the same email.
 More importantly, though, marketers can use personalisation and automation to send just the right call to action.

 When a client abandons their cart, send them a coupon, maybe the price was too much.
 Has the client already made a purchase?
-Suggest a related product, they could make a second purchase.
+Suggest a related product, and they could make a second purchase.
 Your Client hasn’t engaged your brand in a while?
 Show them some of the new stuff you have.